 Gay, Lesbian, Bisexual or Transgendered?

-The first thing you need to know is that you are welcome without reservation.
+You are welcome without reservation.
 No one will try to change you or persuade you that you will be more acceptable to God if you change.
 In fact, we believe that spiritual wholeness comes from being more fully what we are while living in loving, just and compassionate relationships with others.

 We believe that Jesus taught a radical inclusiveness – that God’s people includes everyone.
 Jesus welcomed people of every kind to his table.